- Date of Incident

-Fox News journalist subpoenaed for testimony in defamation lawsuit
+Fox News journalist withdraws opposition to subpoena in defamation lawsuit

 Fox News journalist Malia Zimmerman was subpoenaed on Jan.
 7, 2020, to testify about a 2017 article and her communications with the defendant in a pending defamation suit.